banana0972/vlog/docs/Ctfs/Hack the vote 2024 writeups.md

     )
 ```
 We also can't specify flags for the commands, as spaces are also disallowed.
-Looking deeper into miller and gnuplot, we see that miller has its own scripting language(), which we could use to obtain environment variables.
+Looking deeper into miller and gnuplot, we see that miller has its own scripting language, which we could use to obtain environment variables.
 Gnuplot itself seems to be a script engine, meaning we could also use it to run commands.
 However, all those capabilities would be useless without a way to execute scripts.
 When searching for CVEs related to miller and gnuplot, I found this exploit for an old version of miller:
 https://github.com/johnkerl/miller/security/advisories/GHSA-mw2v-4q78-j2cw
 The exploit abuses the `--prepipe` flag, which pipes data into a command to allow it to be preprocessed.
 As `.millerrc` is a valid file name, we could upload the config file and get it to run any commands.